jakubtomsu/jakubtomsu.github.io/content/posts/simple_undo_redo_in_odin.md

 ```

 ## Ctrl+Z and Ctrl+Shift+Z
 This is all I need to implement the actual undo/redo functionality.
-This logic the same as in rxi's article.
+This logic is the same as in rxi's article.
 Pop from one buffer, and before applying the data push the current state to the other buffer.

 ```odin
 block: if input_pressed(inp, .Z) || input_repeated(inp, .Z) {